jimlove7273/memorygame/readme.md

 # React MemoryGame

-This was from one of technical interviews where I was asked to render a list of Pokemons.

 **Notes:**
 This was one of the technical interview challenges where I was asked to create a memory game.
 The goal is to have the user select a game grid from 4x4 to 10x10, which a given number of hidden "blue" colored tiles.
 If 4x4, there would be 4 tiles, if 5x5, 5 tiles, etc. If the user selected a correct tile, it would turn blue.
 If the user selected a wrong tile, all blue tiles would turn back to gray.
 This goes on til all blue tiles are found.